limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 ...
 ```

-The passwords hashed with `bcrypt` had salt and a computational cost of 10 rounds, cracking them would be a futile exercise and a waste of CPU cycles.
+The `bcrypt` hashes have salt and a computational cost of 10 rounds; cracking them is a futile exercise and a waste of CPU cycles.
 We need a better way.

 ### Password Reset

 Recall the blog post above on `password_resets`?
-Turned out that the well-received Ruby on Rails [tutorial](https://www.railstutorial.org/book) had a [chapter](https://www.railstutorial.org/book/password_reset) on it and provided a clue on how to proceed.
+Turns out that the well-received Ruby on Rails [tutorial](https://www.railstutorial.org/book) has a [chapter](https://www.railstutorial.org/book/password_reset) on it, and provides a clue on how to proceed.

 ![screenshot-3](/assets/images/posts/trollcave-walkthrough/screenshot-3.png)

-Using the URL `/password_resets/new`, I was able to navigate to the password reset page.
+I'm able to navigate to the password reset page by going to `/password_resets/new`.

 ![screenshot-4](/assets/images/posts/trollcave-walkthrough/screenshot-4.png)

-The initial attempt to reset King's password (**Superadmin**) failed because password reset was for normal members.
+The initial attempt to reset King's password (**Superadmin**) fails because password reset is for normal members.
 Well, let's reset the password of an ordinary member and see what happens.

-As described in the blog post, the mailer had an issue resulting in the password reset URL presenting itself like so.
+According to the blog post, the mailer has an issue resulting in the password reset URL presenting itself like so.

 ![screenshot-5](/assets/images/posts/trollcave-walkthrough/screenshot-5.png)

-Noticed the username in the password reset URL?
-We could abuse it to reset the King's password.
+Notice the username in the password reset URL?
+Let's abuse it to reset the King's password.

 ![screenshot-6](/assets/images/posts/trollcave-walkthrough/screenshot-6.png)

 ![screenshot-7](/assets/images/posts/trollcave-walkthrough/screenshot-7.png)

-Boom.
-I'm the King (**Superadmin**) now :crown:
+I'm the King (**Superadmin**) :crown: now.

 ### File Manager

-The sight of **File manager** caught my attention since that's a pretty common way of putting files under the attacker's control into the environment.
+I look at the **File manager** with interest since that's the common way of putting files under the attacker's control into the environment — through file upload.

-The first file that I tried to upload was some random text to see if there's any kind of filtering in place.
+The first file I try to upload is some random text; I want to see if there's any kind of filtering in place.

 ![screenshot-8](/assets/images/posts/trollcave-walkthrough/screenshot-8.png)

-The first obstacle I encountered - not being able to upload anything.
+I encounter the first obstacle — can't upload.
 Well, I'm the **Superadmin** remember?
-I could go to the **Admin panel** to enable it.
+I can go to the **Admin panel** to enable it.

 ![screenshot-9](/assets/images/posts/trollcave-walkthrough/screenshot-9.png)

-Now that I'm able to upload files, what kind of file should I upload?
-RoR is not PHP and there's no point in uploading `.rb` files if you knew the directory structure of a RoR application.
+Now that I'm able to upload files, what kind of file do I upload?
+RoR is not PHP and there's no point in uploading `.rb` files if you know the directory structure of a RoR application.

 ![screenshot-10](/assets/images/posts/trollcave-walkthrough/screenshot-10.png)

-Let's see what happens when I upload a text file for a start.
+Let's see what happens when I upload a text file.

 ![screenshot-11](/assets/images/posts/trollcave-walkthrough/screenshot-11.png)

-Once I've uploaded the file, I was able to view the file information by going to `/user_files/[file_number]` or `/user_files/[file_number].json` like this.
+Once I've uploaded the file, I'm able to view the file information by going to `/user_files/[file_number]` or `/user_files/[file_number].json`.

 ![screenshot-12](/assets/images/posts/trollcave-walkthrough/screenshot-12.png)

-Now that we know the file's absolute path, we can start to explore how to exploit this.
-At the upload page, we saw that we can also provide an alternative file name.
-Could this be the ticket in?
+Now that we know the file's absolute path, we can start to think about exploitation.
+At the upload page, we see that we can also provide an alternative file name.
+Is this our ticket in?

-When I gained access to **Superadmin** , I unlocked more blog posts and I saw a particular blog post and comment that could potentially be the key information to gaining access.
+When I gain access to **Superadmin** , I unlock more blog posts and I see a particular blog post and comment that may potentially be the key information to gaining access.

-_User `rails` is present.
-SSH is possible?_
+_Image shows user `rails` is present._

 ![screenshot-13](/assets/images/posts/trollcave-walkthrough/screenshot-13.png)

-_File upload is vulnerable?_
+_Image shows file upload is vulnerable._

 ![screenshot-14](/assets/images/posts/trollcave-walkthrough/screenshot-14.png)

-Looking at the above information, perhaps we could make use of the file upload vulnerability to upload a SSH public key I control to `/home/rails/.ssh/authorized_keys`?
+As we look at the above information, perhaps we can make use of the file upload vulnerability to upload a SSH public key I control to `/home/rails/.ssh/authorized_keys`?

 First, let's generate a SSH keypair (RSA) with `ssh-keygen`